GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Roughness Result](roughness-result.webp)

-After waiting for the bake to complete we now have a roughness map and the shininess of our bowl now looks correct.
-Last but certainly not least we need to bake albedo, this is the actual surface colour of our object.
+After waiting for the bake to complete we now have a roughness map and the shininess of our bowl looks correct.
+Last but certainly not least we need to bake albedo.
+This is the actual surface colour of our object.

 # Baking an Albedo Map